CIB/Aleta/docs/tree.md

 ## Tree structure

-The main place for lleta to store data and gain access to external entities is the central tree.
+The main place for aleta to store data and gain access to external entities is the central tree.
 This tree stores all information, including:

 - Function definitions
 - LLM templates